All About Digital Photos

 At some point or other you're likely going to want to change the size of a digital photo.
 This will usually be to serve an intended purpose such as emailing a smaller sized version of your original photo.
 In most instances you will be reducing the size of the image.
-The details of various size changes are described below:
+Several topics are discussed on this page including enlarging photos, reducing digital photos, the aspect ratio of digital photos, cropping digital photos and emailing digital photos.

 Original Photos